| Ottawa - Locks 1 to 8

 Thomas Burrowes, Watercolour, Archives of Ontario

 A view of the eight locks in Entrance Valley.
 The Commissariat Building and the Royal Engineers Building (Ordnance Building) sit on either side of the locks.
 The Depot is in the foreground of the picture, with Colonel By’s house on the hill behind it.
-On the far hill, Barracks Hill (now Parliament Hill), sit three stone barracks and a hospital.
+On the far hill, Barrack Hill (now Parliament Hill), sit three stone barracks and a hospital.